 Don’t get me wrong, it’s an amazing device.
 The screen, the OS, the pencil; it all works seamlessly.
 The problem is it just doesn’t suit my workflow.
 A workflow that involves no notetaking whatsoever.

 And almost 80% Anki…

 Looking back, now $500 worse off, it does feel like a bit of a mistake.
-The iPad only really comes out when I’m travelling (not regularly) and want to read a book or watch a movie.
-Otherwise all work and study gets done on the laptop.
+The iPad only really comes out when I’m traveling (not regularly) and want to read a book or watch a movie.
+Otherwise, all work and study get done on the laptop.

-- Transferring files can get annoying: especially when downloading PDF’s and videos from around the web and wanting to move them across different devices (complicated when on different ecosystems).
+Especially when downloading PDFs and videos from around the web and wanting to move them across different devices (complicated when on different ecosystems).

 I also agree when he says an iPad can’t replace a laptop.

 So what would I have done looking back?